uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 ### Timer Tasks Per Second
-* Timer tasks are tasks that are scheduled by time.
-For example, workflow.sleep() will wait an x amount of time then the task will be pushed somewhere for a worker to pick it up.
+* Timer tasks are tasks that are scheduled to be triggered at a given time in future.
+For example, workflow.sleep() will wait an x amount of time then the task will be pushed somewhere for a worker to pick up.
 * Datadog query example
 ```
 sum:cadence_history.task_requests{operation:timeractivetask*,$env,$Availability_Zone} by {operation}.as_rate()